 We derive a portion of our revenues from fixed-price contracts.
-In fiscal 2009, fiscal 2008, and fiscal 2007, we derived 12.4%, 8.3%, and 6.6% of our revenues from fixed-price engagements, respectively.
-These contracts are more common in our management consulting practice, and would likely grow in number with any expansion of that practice.
+We derived 25.6%, 20.5%, 12.4%, and 8.3% of revenues from fixed-price engagements in the five-week transition period ended January 1, 2011, fiscal 2010, fiscal 2009, and fiscal 2008, respectively.
+These contracts are more common in our management consulting area, and would likely grow in number with any expansion of that area.
 Fluctuations in our mix between time-and-material or fixed-price contracts or arrangements with fees tied to performance-based criteria, may result in fluctuations of revenue and results of operations.
 In addition, if we fail to estimate accurately the resources required for a fixed-price project or fail to satisfy our contractual obligations in a manner consistent with the project budget, we might generate a smaller profit or incur a loss on the project.
 On occasion, we have had to commit unanticipated additional resources to complete projects, and we may have to take similar action in the future, which could adversely affect our revenues and results of operations.